perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2022-2023 Semester 1.md

 (a) A question related to the Windows DNS Server configuration has been posted to a technical forum: "I recently started at a company and they have the DNS service configured in a strange way.
 None of the DNS servers has defined any root hints server.
 Can you tell me why the DNS service can still work without using any root hints server?"

 **(i) Please provide a reasonable answer to this question.
+(3 marks)**
-(3 marks)** Local DNS servers must be using forwarder only Local DNS implementation
+- Local DNS servers must be using forwarder only Local DNS implementation

 **(ii) Describe the workflow of how a Local DNS resolves a forward lookup enquiry without using the root hints server.
 (5 marks)**
 - Return response immediately if answer for query stored inside cache of local DNS
 - Forward client query to designated forwarder DNS query
+- Relay response from forwarder DNS server to the client

 (b)
 **(i) Briefly explain how often and/or when the administrator should use the Best Practices Analyzer (BPA) to analyse the server configuration.
 (6 marks)**
+- Schedule BPA to run once every 3-6 months.
+This is to detect and cater unexpected configuration updates
+- Microsoft may send BPA scanning rules occasionally